 Open the Control Panel, and go to Programs and Features.

 Press Turn Windows features or off

 Verify if .NET Framework 3.5 (Includes .NET 2.0 and 3.0) is enabled.

 If you see the same as in the below screenshot, .NET Framework 3.5 is installed.

 This blog post describes how to install .NET Framework 3.5 using:

 Unfortunately, installing Microsoft .NET Framework 3.5 is not as straightforward as you might think.
 Microsoft has a guide for installing .NET Framework 3.5, but it does not provide the full story.

 Note: Findings suggest that the media used needs to match the Windows version you are trying to install on.
 So, if you are running Windows 10 1903, you will need to point to the Windows 10 1903 media.

-Install .NET Framework 3.5 using the command-line (DISM)
+How to Install .NET Framework 3.5 using DISM

 Go to a command prompt and enter this command: